 Significant in urban and environmental terms, the development brings together places to live and work with the city’s most important new transport hub, further evolving a sustainable model of high density, mixed-use development that the practice has always promoted.
-The development forms part of a rezoning plan, which was put in place to encourage density around the Transbay Terminal, and the project represents the last mixed-use development of this scale in the area.
+The development forms part of a rezoning plan, which was put in place to encourage density around the Salesforce Transit Center, and the project represents the last mixed-use development of this scale in the area.
 The 605-foot hotel and residential tower reflects the scale of San Francisco’s existing tall buildings and has frontage on Mission Street, while the 850-foot residential and office tower rises above it as a symbol of this new vertical city quarter – it will be the tallest residential project on the West Coast.

 The super-sized office floor plates are designed to allow tenants a high degree of flexibility, and their open layout is supported by an innovative orthogonal structural system developed for seismic stability.
 The point where the towers touch the ground is as important as their presence on the skyline.
 At ground level, the buildings are open, accessible and transparent – their base provides a new ‘urban room’ for the region, and the new pedestrian routes through the site will knit the new scheme with the urban grain of the city.